The Cordoba Courtyard Festival is one of the most popular and colourful events in the Andalusian city of Cordoba.Spain.

 The Fiesta de los Patios de Córdoba is an event that has survived for centuries.
 The tradition of courtyards dates back to Roman times.who built houses with courtyards in the city.

-During the festival in May, the courtyards open to the public free of charge and competitions are organised to reward the most beautiful and original courtyards.
+The courtyards of Cordoba open to the public in May and can be visited free of charge. and competitions are organised to reward the most beautiful and original courtyards.
 The owners of the houses also compete for the title of best playgroundMany of them go to great lengths to decorate their patios as elaborately as possible.

 The courtyard competition is one of the most exciting moments of the Cordoba Courtyard Festival.
 The participating patios are evaluated by a jury that takes into account the beauty of the plants and flowers, the originality of the decoration and the preservation of the traditional architecture.
 The courtyard that wins the first prize receives a special distinction and the recognition of the whole city.